-In this project, we assessed the station performances using the Wilcoxon Signed-Rank Test.
-This test assumes the distribution from which the data is taken to be symmetric.
-However, portions of our data set appear to violate this assumption.
+In this paper, we assessed the station performances using the Wilcoxon Signed-Rank Test.
+This non-parameteric test assumes that the distribution from which the data is taken is symmetric.
+However, the data for some parameters displayed significant asymmetry.
 To assess the impact of these violations, we simulated the performance of the Wilcoxon Signed-Rank Test on a skewed distribution.
-After assessing the stations' statuses, we ranked the stations with respect to their performance using multiple ranking techniques: a version of the Tukey Test on variance-transformed proportions, the Bonferroni adjustment method, a Bayesian method, and the Benjamini-Hochberg rejection method.
-From these multiple ranking results, we attempted to deduce the ranking technique that is most applicable to our data.
-We also performed trend analyses on data from the Corsica River in order to better understand how this area has been faring over the past six years.
-We constructed a a Graphical User Interface (GUI) to aid in the exploratory analysis and visualization of this data set.
-The GUI can be used to an exploratory tool that can be made available to all Bay scientists.
+This simulation showed that even the standard techniques of log-transforming were not enough to bring the Type I Error rate of the Wilcoxon Signed-Rank test on such skewed data to reasonable levels.
+Thus we investigated relative ranking system which ranked stations in regard to their performance using multiple ranking techniques: a version of the Tukey Test on variance-transformed proportions, the Bonferroni adjustment method, a Bayesian method, and the Benjamini-Hochberg rejection method.
+From the ranking results we identified when each ranking technique is most applicable to our data.

-This technical report is organized as follows.
-Section 2 outlines the statistical methodologies used in the assessment.
-A brief descritpion of each method used is given.
-Since the assessment involves numerous pairwise comparisons, special care is needed to conserve the overall Type I Error (False Positive) rates are needed.
-Improved methods are also illustarted in Section 2.
-Section 3 considers ranking the stations in order of the severity of degradation.
-This is proposed as a way of agumenting the assessment approach and perhaps helpful in the planning of Bay-wide restoration efforts.
+This paper is organized as follows.
+Section 2 outlines the statistical methodologies used in the assessment along with a brief description of each method.
+Since the assessment involves numerous pairwise comparisons, special care is needed to conserve the overall Type I Error (False Positive).
+Improved methods are also illustrated in Section 2.
+Section 3 shows the results of the methods.
+This is proposed as a way of augmenting the assessment approach and may be helpful in the planning of Bay-wide restoration efforts.
 We conclude the report with final remarks in Section 4.